 Be appreciative of the little things these people do for you.
 Be mindful of them.

 When you’re sitting with them, instead of getting lost in thoughts of your problems or getting busy with your phone, pay attention to them.
 Have a good conversation.

 Ask them about their lives.
 Say kind and uplifting words to them.
 Show them appreciation and encouragement.

-Often when loved ones pass on from this world, people are left with regret of not spending enough time with them, not caring enough for them, not behaving well with them, not expressing their love and appreciation to the fullest.
+Often when loved ones pass on from this world, people are left with the regret of not spending enough time with them, not caring enough for them, not behaving well with them, and not expressing their love and appreciation to the fullest.